 Doesn’t seem that way.
-It looks like Disneyland is developing a virtual queuing system which will allow guests to avoid standing in lines that would be hours long just to get in to the land, and instead get into the virtual queue and be notified when their time slot to enter is ready.
+Disneyland is developing a virtual queuing system which starting June 24, will allow guests to avoid standing in lines that would be hours long just to get in to the land, and instead get into the virtual queue and be notified when their time slot to enter is ready.

 Walt Disney World:

 At this time it looks like it’s going to be much easier to get into Star Wars Land in Disney World than it will be in Disneyland because as of this writing, the Disney World version will not have limited capacity and guests will be able to queue up as normal.

 You will for sure have to wake up at a ridiculously early time no doubt, but if you get in line before the others, you will get access to Galaxy’s Edge.
 In some ways it’s better and some worse.
 If you are willing to sacrifice a bit of sleep (you can sleep when you go back home) then at least you’ll be able to guarantee yourself entrance.